egelmex/TinkerWeb/resources/elections.md

 New to the society are the officer positions, *Comms officer and Media officer*.
 These may become additional voting officers, elected by the society at a GM.
+These posit}
+{% span 4 %}
-These positions tend to relate speciality to support the society and its activities.
+ions tend to relate speciality to support the society and its activities.

 Non-voting officers are not elected by the society and so have no vote in